AdaCore/training_material/courses/static_analysis_suite/120_checks.rst

 + Generally not used to determine preconditions of the calling routine

-    - but they might influence postconditions of the calling routine.
++ Might influence postconditions of the calling routine.

 .. code:: ada